alexnathanson/solar-protocol/installation.md

 * `sudo apt-get install libatlas-base-dev`

 #### Troubleshooting PIL
-* 'sudo apt install libtiff5'
+* `sudo apt install libtiff5`
+* `sudo apt-get install libopenjp2-7` (not confirmed)
+* more PIL & Pillow troubleshooting at https://stackoverflow.com/questions/26505958/why-cant-python-import-image-from-pil

 #### Troubleshoot pymodbus
 * If you get an error relating to serial try removing serial and pyserial from all users and then reinstall only pyserial